indysci-dot-org/Project-Marilyn/RFC/RFC.md

 Timeline
 --------
-Detailed PM timeline is available as a separate document here.
+Detailed PM timeline is available as a separate document in this repo (timeline.md).

 Budget
 ------
-Detailed PM budgets are available as a separate document here
+Detailed PM budgets are available as separate documents in this repo (csv files).

 Summary: Budgets for 750,000 USD, 1,250,000 USD, and 1,750,000 USD are presented.
 Note that higher fundraising will result in increased budgetary margins.
 Also note that the 1,750,000 USD stretch goals involves